azadbolour/eagerwords.com/README.md

 ## Scope

-This project is intended as a test bed for the development and deployment of production quality applications by using different programming languages, their ecosystems, and devops tools.

-It defines a board game API, and client and server implementations for it.
+The project  defines a board game API, and client and server implementations for it.
 The precursor to EagerWords (the github _baordgame_ project) included two server implementations of the API, one in Haskell and one in Scala.
 At present EagerWords includes just a Scala implementation.
 While not yet in our road plan,